Myth #1 - Palliative care makes death occur sooner

 See also: Pain medication myths: Addiction and hastened death

-Myth#8 - Morphine is administered to hasten death
+Myth#8 - Morphine makes death happen faster

 See also: Does morphine make death come sooner?